BooDoo/fee/Readme.md

 Wanted to create a very minimal tool for generating application shells custom to my thoughts and preferences on code/file structure for web app projects in node.js.
 I've been manually organizing and setting up all my apps at the beginning of a project and am tired of all the time I waste on setup.

+Eliza is basically a structural wrapper around express that is _convention over configuration_ based.

 ## Install

 `npm install -g git://github.com/benjreinhart/eliza.git`